CATALPAresearch/qtype_selfassess/README.md

 SelfAssess Question Type
 ----------------------------

 This is a question type plugin for Moodle self-assessments was created by Karin Steinkohl and Marc Burcharct, 2020 FernUniversität Hagen.
 It is a prototypical software that is still under development.
+The plugin is licensed under GNU GPL-3.

 In an optional first step a self composed answer to the question is required; in a second step checkboxes with pre-formulated statements must be chosen.
 Based on the respective selection an appropriate feedback will be displayed.
 A retry and adaption of the given response is possible as long as the question is not completely correct answered.